-6.3 AREA OF STRATEGIC VISUAL IMPORTANCE (ASVI)
+AREA OF STRATEGIC VISUAL IMPORTANCE (ASVI)

+6.49.
 The ASVI plays a crucial role in conserving and enhancing the character of Cranleigh within the rural landscape, whilst preventing the coalescence of the major strategic site (outlined in red in Figure 29) allocated in Waverley's Local Plan Part One and the eastern side of the village.

-Figure 30: Local Plan Part One Strategic Site South of Cranleigh High Street
+Figure 29: Local Plan Part One Strategic Site South of Cranleigh High Street

+- 6.50.
 To inform the development of the Neighbourhood Plan and support the relevant policies in the Waverley Local Plan, Cranleigh Parish Council undertook a review of the boundaries of Cranleigh's Area of Strategic Visual Importance (ASVI) (see separate Review of Cranleigh's Area of Strategic Visual Importance Appendix 4.9) in July 2018.
 Further engagement on this took place between August and October 2018.
-The Emerging Local Plan Part Two recognises that a review of the ASVI boundaries is being undertaken by the Neighbourhood Plan and that once the Neighbourhood Plan is 'made', Policy RE3 in Local Plan Part One will apply to the amended area.
-Until that time, Policy RE3 will apply to the existing boundaries.

-The proposed extent of the amended ASVI, indicated by the green area in the map overleaf.
-This consists of the current area of ASVI, for which no boundary amendments were considered necessary, and extensions to the ASVI, as shown by the areas within the blue lines.
+The Local Plan Part Two recognises that a review of the ASVI boundaries is being undertaken by the Neighbourhood Plan and that once the Neighbourhood Plan is 'made', Policy RE3 in Local Plan Part One will apply to the amended area.
+Until that time, Policy RE3 will apply to the existing boundaries. - 6.51.
+The proposed extent of the amended ASVI is shown in Figure 30.
+This consists of the current area of ASVI, for which no boundary amendments were considered necessary, and extensions to the ASVI, as shown by the areas in orange.
 This extension includes the eastern corner of Snoxhall Field, the Beryl Harvey Field including allotments and the fields at Coldharbour Farm and The Brew.